richardbunk/ucg_research_catalogue/00_Governance/KA-001-knowledge-article.md

 Editorial Rationale

-Explain why these recommendations are appropriate.
+Explain the reasoning supporting these recommendations.

-These observations form the basis for any future Framework Candidate but do not themselves constitute implementation.
+Recommendations should derive naturally from the institutional knowledge established by this article.

 ---

-8. Future Research
+9. Future Research

 Identify opportunities for continued investigation.

 Possible examples:

-- additional sources
+- validation studies
-- comparative studies
+- comparative sources
-- validation work
+- conflicting viewpoints
-- framework implications
+- implementation studies
 - unresolved questions

-Institutional knowledge remains capable of refinement.
+Institutional knowledge remains subject to continual refinement.

 ---

-9. Canonical Statement
+10. Canonical Statement

 Summarize the enduring institutional knowledge established by this article.

-This statement should represent the article's most stable and reusable conclusion.
+This statement should represent the most stable and reusable expression of the knowledge.

-It should remain understandable independent of the originating source.
+It should remain understandable independent of both the original source and future framework implementations.

 ---

 Linked Records

+Source Record(s):

+Research Session(s):

+Extraction Record(s):

 Framework Candidate(s):

 Editorial Review(s):

 Canonical Module(s):

-Related Knowledge Articles:

 ---